-is a face mask for a child with autism your challenge?
+Is a face mask for a child with autism your challenge?
 Or maybe you are looking for a sensory-friendly face mask for sensory issues?
+This is a guest post from autism mom Trish Hamilton.

 One of the greatest gifts our son has given us is the ability to improvise, to think outside the box.

-The Autistic side is his emotional side.
-His inability to (some of the time) properly expresses his feelings which leads to immense frustration.
+The autistic side is his emotional side.
+His inability to (some of the time) properly express his feelings leads to immense frustration.
 On a positive note, our boy is extremely smart.
 Brilliant, in fact.
 We consider ourselves very lucky.

 Balancing both ASD and SPD can be terrifying, tiring, and mentally exhausting.